DCC-EX/dcc-ex.github.io/docs/ex-commandstation/rtr-connecting.rst

 Booster Mode
 --------------

 The |EX-CSB1| as the name implies can operate as a Command Station or a Booster.
-See [insert link] for instructions on how to use the EX-CSB1 as a booster.
+See :doc:`EX-CS as a booster page <rtr-booster>` for instructions on how to use the EX-CSB1 as a booster.

 |HR-DASHED|